 "Right & Left" can mean many different things.
 Was it done with or without hands?
 With or without Courtesy Turns?
 The EFDSS version say pass right without hands then pass left with hands, but which way does the man turn after passing?
 You can obviously choose whichever interpretation you like!
 In "Good Morning" (see his version of the dance below) Benjamin Lovett says, "RIGHT AND LEFT"--(8) By two opposite couples; couples cross over, ladies inside, gentlemen in passing touching lady's right hand.
 When in opposite couple's place, gentleman take partner's left hand in his left and turns half around, and repeat back to place."

 The EFDSS version says that four people are standing still for the whole of the A part of the dance.
 This seems unlikely.
 This is a dance where, if you are in a Sicilian Circle, your position in your line never changes, so if you start out in the middle of the set you will never get to take part in the A music.
 It would be very crowded to have dancers trying to get both outside and inside the stationary couples at the same time.
 The 1926 version below specifically defines how the moving couple pass each other, if there were some stationary dancers then it would surely have mentioned their position.
 I don't believe anyone should be standing still at any time in this dance.

 The EFDSS version mentions casting, but I think that would detract from the simultaneous movement of the couples past each other, though of course they may have been using the term loosely.

-You can hear a recording of the calls; the orchestra is the Ford Ochestra, the caller may well be Benjamin Lovett.
+You can hear a recording of the calls; the orchestra is the Ford Orchestra, the caller may be Benjamin Lovett.
 This is from around 1945.

 The earliest version I have is from "Squire's practical prompter; or, Ball room call book" published by A. Squire in Cincinnati in 1887.
 The Author was William F Bacon.